Detecting ideals in reduced crossed product C*-algebras of topological dynamical systems: The L1 -ideal intersection property for twisted groupoids and their isotropy bundles

 \begin{definition} A twisted locally compact {\'e}tale Hausdorff groupoid $(\cG, \cE)$ is said to have the \mbox{\Lone-ideal} intersection property if every non-zero ideal of $\Cstarred(\cG, \cE)$ has non-zero intersection with $\Lone(\cG, \cE)$. \end{definition} The next result shows that in order to establish the \Lone-ideal intersection property for a twisted groupoid, it suffices to study its isotropy bundle.
 It is a direct consequence of Armstrong's results recalled in \cref{sec:twisted-groupoid-algebras}, and its analogue in the context of \Cstar-uniqueness of cocycle twisted groupoid \Cstar-algebras was obtained in \cite[Proposition 3.2]{austadortega2022}. \begin{proposition} Let $\cG$ be a second-countable locally compact {\'e}tale Hausdorff groupoid and let $\cE$ be a twist over $\cG$.
 If $(\IsoInt{\cG}, \IsoInt{\cE})$ has the $L^1$-ideal intersection property, then so does $(\cG, \cE)$. \end{proposition} \begin{proof} Let $I \unlhd \Cstarred(\cG, \cE)$ be a non-zero ideal.
 Appealing to the work of \cite{armstrong2022-uniqueness} described in \cref{thm:essential-monomorphism} and identifying $\Cstarred(\IsoInt{\cG}, \IsoInt{\cE})$ with its image in $\Cstarred(\cG, \cE)$, we find a that $J = I \cap \Cstarred(\IsoInt{\cG}, \IsoInt{\cE})$ is a non-zero ideal.
 By assumption, we can thus conclude that

 which completes the proof. \end{proof} In the remainder of this section we aim to prove that if sufficiently many fibres of the isotropy bundle have the $\lone$-ideal intersection property, then the full isotropy bundle has the $\Lone$-ideal intersection property.
 Following the same strategy as in \cite{austadortega2022}, we achieve this by decomposing any \Cstar-completion of $\Lone(\IsoInt{\cG}, \IsoInt{\cE})$ as a \Cstar-bundle over $\unitspace{\cG}$.
 We will need the following lemma in order to describe the fibres of this bundle.
 It generalises \cite[Lemma 3.4]{austadortega2022}, but we give a shorter proof applicable in greater generality, which is later needed in the proof of \cref{thm:ideal-intersection-general-form}.
-Given a groupoid $\cG$, we call $x \in \unitspace{\cG}$ {\em strongly fixed} if $\cG_x = \IsoInt{\cG}_x$. \begin{lemma} Let $\cE$ be a twist over a locally compact {\'e}tale Hausdorff groupoid $\cG$.
+Given a groupoid $\cG$, we call $x \in \unitspace{\cG}$ {\em strongly fixed} if $\cG_x = \IsoInt{\cG}_x$, that is every groupoid element whose source (or range) is $x$ lies in the interior of the isotropy bundle. \begin{lemma} Let $\cE$ be a twist over a locally compact {\'e}tale Hausdorff groupoid $\cG$.
 Assume that $x \in \unitspace{\cG}$ is a strongly fixed point and denote by $\res_x \colon \Lone(\cG, \cE) \lra \Lone(\cG_x, \cE_x)$ the restriction map and by $I_x$ its kernel.
 Then $\res_x$ is a continuous $*$-homomorphism which induces an isometric $*$-isomorphism between $\Lone(\cG, \cE)/I_x$ and $\Lone(\cG_x, \cE_x)$.
 Further, $I_x$ is the ideal generated by $\conto(\unitspace{\cG} \setminus \{x\})$. \end{lemma} \begin{proof} It is clear that $\res_x$ is continuous and in order to show that it induces an isometric \mbox{$*$-isomorphism}, it suffices to show that $\res_x|_{\cC(\cG, \cE)}$ factors through to an isometry with dense image.

 We first prove density.
 Let $f_x \in \cC(\cG_x, \cE_x)$ be arbitrary.
 Considering $\cE_x \subseteq \cE$ as a closed subset and making use of local compactness of the latter, Tietze's theorem provides some function $\tilde f_x \in \contc(\cE)$ such that $\tilde f_x|_{\cE_x} = f_x$.
 Define